jallred33/DH780/syllabusfa23.md

 ## **Responsibilities:**

 - four blog posts of 500-800 words + informal commenting on others’ posts
-- occasional annotation of primary and secondary texts using [hypothes.is platform](http://hypothes.is)
+- participation in one small “building/sharing” group project
-- participation in three small “building/sharing” projects
+- one 10-15 min in-class presentation on a game or other example of "playable media" of your choosing
 - final project OR topic of your own devising based on original research (ca. 15 pp. essay or equivalent negotiated with instructor)
 - regular attendance and participation in all discussions

 ## **Grading:**
-I will give detailed guidelines for the blog posts, annotations, collaborative projects, and final projects separately.
-Your grade will be calculated as follows: blogging (25%); annotations (10%); small projects (20%); final project (30%); participation (15%).
+I will give detailed guidelines for the blog posts, collaborative project, presentation, and final project separately.
+Your grade will be calculated as follows: blogging (25%); group project (15%); presentation (15%); final project (30%); participation (15%).

 ## Sexual Misconduct Policy: